Is A Human Arm A Homologous Structure

 Popular Opinions

-While the scientific understanding of homology is well-established, popular opinions sometimes reflect misconceptions about evolution.
-It's important to emphasize that:
+While the scientific understanding of homology is well-established, popular opinions sometimes reflect misconceptions about evolution. you'll want to underline that:

 Tips and Expert Advice